lsst-dm/dm_dev_guide/usdf/lsst-login.rst

 Using the lsst-login Servers
 ############################

-The following login load-balancer is run by SLAC for access to select Rubin Observatory development resources at NCSA:
+The following login load-balancer is run by SLAC for access to select Rubin Observatory development resources at SLAC:

 - ``sdf@slac.stanford.edu``